Search

 2. Surgical Consultations: For bottom surgery procedures, consultations must be in-person to determine surgical candidacy and make a surgical plan.
 Dr. Ley (she/her/they) is a former patient and one of the only trans surgeons of color who offers these procedures.
 You can request a free consultation with her to have any of your questions about bottom surgery answered.

-6. Lifestyle Adjustments: Quit smoking and make any necessary lifestyle changes to optimize your overall health and reduce complications during recovery.
-Please note that before undergoing microsurgery (e.g., nerve innervation for an RFF phallo), patients need to take a nicotine and cotinine exam, as any tobacco use can cause surgical failure.
+3. Lifestyle Adjustments: Quit smoking for at least 4 weeks prior to surgery and make any necessary lifestyle changes to optimize your overall health and reduce complications during recovery.
+Please note that before undergoing microsurgery (e.g., nerve innervation for an RFF phallo), patients who have a smoking history may need to take a nicotine and cotinine exam, as any tobacco use can cause surgical failure.

-8. Leave Planning: Consider your options for medical leave as the recovery process may take longer than expected if complications arise.
-Prior to your operation, your surgeon’s office will let you know how much time you will need to take off from work and provide you the proper documentation to solicit leave.
+5. Leave Planning: Consider your options for medical leave.
+Prior to your operation, your surgeon’s office will let you know how much time you will need to take off from work and provide you with the proper documentation to solicit leave.

-9. Financial Planning: Explore insurance coverage and plan for the costs associated with the surgery, potential follow-up procedures or revisions and taking time off from work.
+6. Financial Planning: Explore insurance coverage and plan for the costs associated with the surgery, potential follow-up procedures or revisions, and taking time off from work.
 Please note that the GCC only offers phalloplasty for patients with insurance coverage at this time due to hospital restrictions.

 Recovery and Aftercare